cpske/ISP/assignment/week7/kucafe-github-flow.md

 title: Github Flow Practice
 ---

 The purpose is to practice project initialization, Github Flow, and merging with conflicts.
-Try to do this without actually talking to each other.
-Do all communication online, like remote programming.
+* Do all communication online, like a remote programming team.
+* Do this without talking to each other face-to-face.

+Time Limit: 30 minutes

 ### The Goal

-When your are done, "master" on your github repo will contain:
+When your are done, "master" on your `ku-cafe` repo will contain:

-* a `README.md` with **links** to the **5 sections** of the menu.
-At the bottom of the pages are the names of your team members, 1 name per line.
+* a `README.md` with **links** to the **5 sections** in the Menu.
+At the bottom of README are the names of your team members.
   - when someone clicks on a link it should go *exactly* to the correct section of the menu file.
 * a `Menu.md` file containing **these 5 sections**
   - Breakfast Menu